Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

 Figure~\ref{fig:losses} provides a graphical representation of the rotational losses, illustrating the decomposition into axis deviation $\alpha_{\text{error}}$ and magnitude error $\theta_{\text{error}}$.

-Our initial requirements were 2 mm for the translational error and $2.8^\circ$ (half of the small-angle approximation) for the angular error and unit-axis deviation.
-These values were determined heuristically based on other contact-rich experiments \cite{Lachner2025}.
+The initial requirements were \SI{2}{\milli\meter} for the translational error and $2.8^\circ$ (half of the small-angle approximation) for the angular error and unit-axis deviation.
+These values were determined heuristically based on previous contact-rich experiments \cite{Lachner2025}.

 Table~\ref{tab:transformerResults} reports the results for the Transformer-based Diffusion Model on the parkour dataset.
 The configuration with 512 hidden dimensions, 4 attention heads, and 6 layers achieved the best balance between accuracy and efficiency, with positional error of $0.994$ mm, $\theta$ error of $0.249^\circ$, and $\alpha$ error of $0.003^\circ$.
 Increasing the loss weight of the $\theta$ component (factor 5) yielded marginal improvements in rotational accuracy ($\theta = 0.240^\circ$, $\alpha = 0.003^\circ$) without degrading translational fidelity.